Rufus P. Spalding: Personal life

-He married Lucretia A Swift on October 1, 1822. they had at least three children; Charles G., Elizabeth B. and Col. Zephaniah Swift Spalding.
+He married Lucretia A. Swift on October 1, 1822. they had at least three children; Charles G., Elizabeth B. and Col. Zephaniah Swift Spalding.
 Lucretia died between 1850 and 1858.
 His second wife was Nancy Pierson whom he betrothed on January 11, 1859.
+His daughter Emily's son William R. Day was U.S. Secretary of State and associate justice of the U.S. Supreme Court.

 Death

-Spalding died in Cleveland, Ohio on August 29, 1886 and was interred in Lake View Cemetery in Cleveland.
+Spalding died in Cleveland, Ohio, on August 29, 1886, and was interred in Lake View Cemetery in Cleveland.